Information Design in Cheap Talk: The Model

 be player $i$'s expected utility from action $a$ when player $i$ has posterior belief $\mu$.
 Let

-be the receiver's best response correspondence, mapping from belief into a non-empty set of actions.
-We use $v(\mu):= \text{co}\, V(\mu; A_R(\mu))$ to denote the sender's value correspondence given that both the sender and the receiver hold the same posterior belief $\mu$ and the receiver responds optimally to this belief.
+be the receiver's best-response correspondence, mapping from belief into a non-empty set of actions.
+We use $v(\mu):= \operatorname{co} \left(u_S(A_R(\mu),\mu)\right)$ to denote the sender's value correspondence given that both the sender and the receiver hold the same posterior belief $\mu$ and the receiver responds optimally to this belief.
 Finally, let

 be sender's value function when both sender and receiver hold the same belief $\mu$ and the receiver takes the sender-preferred action in his best response correspondence.

 Given Lemma \ref{lem1}, the sender's information design problem can be written as: